Shenoda7/firestore-sync-filament/README.md

 # Firestore to MySQL Sync with Filament Admin

-A Laravel-based solution that syncs data from Google Firestore to MySQL and displays it through Filament Admin Panel.
+A Laravel-based solution that synchronizes data from Google Firestore to MySQL and displays it through Filament Admin Panel.

-## 🎯 Problem Solved
+## Problem Statement

 **Challenge**: You have data stored in Firebase Firestore (NoSQL) but need to manage it through Laravel's Filament Admin Panel, which works best with MySQL.

 **Solution**: A robust sync system that fetches data from Firestore, transforms it, and stores it in MySQL for seamless Filament integration.

-## 🏗️ Architecture
+## System Architecture

+### High-Level Architecture
 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
 │   Firestore     │───▶│  Laravel Sync    │───▶│  MySQL +        │